SAGE-Project/SAGE-GNN/README.md

 ## Usage

-Using the already trained GNN models (from Models/GNNs/SecureWebContainer/), and the SecureWebContainer descriptions (from Models/json/) compare the results between:
+Using the already trained GNN models (from Models/GNNs/), and the an application descriptions (from Models/json/) compare the results between:
-   - Base,
-   - Base+FVPR,
+   - Base solver,
    - Base+GNN,
-   - Base+GNN+FVPR
    - See: 🔗 [src/comparison.py](./src/comparison.py)

 ## License